Homotopy theory of monoids and derived localization: Applications

 Since $\Om$ is an equivalence of relative categories it commutes with colimits.
 As in the proof of Theorem \ref{thm-barandloop} we may express the localization of a coalgebra as a homotopy pushout along $\amalg \ \Ch (I) \to \amalg \ \Ch (J)$ or equivalently along $\amalg \ \Ba (k\langle t \rangle) \to \amalg \ \Ba (k\langle t, t^{-1}\rangle)$.
 Again from the proof of Theorem \ref{thm-barandloop} we know that this localization commutes with $\Ch$.
 Thus we have $\Om \Ch \Lo_{K_{1}}K \simeq \Om L_{K_{1}}\Ch(K) \simeq L_{1+K_{1}}\Om \Ch(K)$.
 Here for the last step we use that $\Om \Ba (k\langle t, t^{-1}\rangle) \simeq k\langle t, t^{-1}\rangle$.
 The equivalence from $\Ch(I)$ to $\Ba (k\langle t \rangle)$ sends an element $x \in K_{1}$ to $s^{-1}x-1$ in $\Om \Ch(K)$, cf. the correspondence in Lemma \ref{lemma-discretecommute}.
 Then $s^{-1}x-1$ is sent to $x$ by the natural transformation from $\Om B$ to the identity.
 Thus localizing $K$ at $K_{1}$ corresponds to localising $\Om \Ch K$ at $1 + K_{1}$.

-For the left hand side we note that $\Ch \G (K) \simeq \Ch \G \Lo_{K_{1}}(K)$ since $G$ preserves the (classical) weak equivalence between $K$ and $\Lo_{K_{1}}(K)$, and thus we deduce the result from Corollary \ref{cor-loopcobar} applied to $\Lo_{K_{1}}(K)$. \end{proof} \begin{rk} This result throws some light on a construction of Hess and Tonks \cite{Hess10a}.
-For a simplicial set $K$ that is not necessarily grouplike they consider an \emph{extended cobar construction} $\hat \Omega \Ch (K)$, see \cite[Section 1.2]{Hess10a}, and then show that $\Ch \G (K) \simeq \hat \Om \Ch (K)$.
+For the left hand side we note that $\Ch \G (K) \simeq \Ch \G \Lo_{K_{1}}(K)$ since $G$ preserves the (classical) weak equivalence between $K$ and $\Lo_{K_{1}}(K)$, and thus we deduce the result from Corollary \ref{cor-loopcobar} applied to $\Lo_{K_{1}}(K)$. \end{proof} \begin{remark} This result throws some light on a construction of Hess and Tonks \cite{Hess10a}.
+For a simplicial set $K$ that is not necessarily grouplike they consider an \emph{extended cobar construction} $\hat \Omega \Ch (K)$, see \cite[Section 1.2]{Hess10a}, and then show that $\Ch \G (K) \simeq \hat \Om \Ch (K)$ (in fact, they construct an explicit chain equivalence between these dg algebras).

 Unravelling the extended cobar construction in the special case of a chain coalgebra we see that $\hat \Om \Ch (K)$ may be constructed as the dg algebra obtained from $\Om \Ch (K)$ by adding inverses for all the cycles $1+s^{-1}x$ for $x \in K_{1}$.
 As $\Om \Ch (K)$ is cofibrant over its subalgebra generated by these cycles, this is a derived localization, see \cite[Remark 3.11]{BCL18}.
 Therefore we obtain that $\Ch \G (K) \simeq \Lo_{1+K_{1}}\Omega \Ch (K) \simeq \hat \Om \Ch(K)$ by Corollary \ref{cor-hesstonks}, recovering the result of \cite{Hess10a}.